Pittston Township, Pennsylvania: "Kids for cash" scandal

 The “kids for cash” scandal unfolded in 2008 over judicial kickbacks at the Luzerne County Court of Common Pleas in Wilkes-Barre.
 Two judges, President Judge Mark Ciavarella and Senior Judge Michael Conahan, were convicted of accepting money from Robert Mericle, builder of two private, for-profit youth centers for the detention of juveniles, in return for contracting with the facilities and imposing harsh adjudications on juveniles brought before their courts to increase the number of residents in the centers.
 One such center was PA Child Care in Pittston Township.

 Tornado

 An EF2 tornado struck Suscon (Pittston Township) on Saturday, February 25, 2017.
 This was the first recorded tornado in February for Luzerne County.
 The tornado generated top wind speeds of 120 mi/h, had a maximum width of 641 yards, and traveled 12.8 mi.

 Geography

-Aerial view of Pittston Township's growing industrial and commercial districts.

 An image of Greater Pittston.
 Pittston Township can be seen on the far left.